Zero-Party Data: How 3 Brilliant B2B Brands Approached it

 Set it live.

-Breadcrumbs will send all scoring information to your connected CRM and notify you of the sales opportunity on autopilot.
+Breadcrumbs will send all scoring information to your connected data source and notify you of the sales opportunity on autopilot.

-And while you’re at it, build other vital scoring models to identify customers with upselling or cross-selling potential or catch churn before it happens.
+You can also build other vital scoring models on Breadcrumbs.
+Identify loyal customers with upselling or cross-selling potential and catch churn before it happens—all in the same place.

 Zero-party data is nothing new

-These three brands added their unique spin and showed us the power of using zero-party data to amplify personalization.
+These three B2B companies showed us the powerful impact of using zero-party data.

 Leave a Comment